 The patches we’ll use to add animation in this effect are the Animation patch and the Transition patch.
 To add these to your project:

-We need 2 Transition patches, one to specify the movement of each of the two 3D objects.
+Each of the two Transition patches will specify the movement of each of the 3D objects.

 Connect the Turned On port in the Pulse patch to the Play port in the Animation patch.
 This tells the effect to start the animation when the input is on, in this case when the eyebrows are raised.

-Once you've done that, connect the Turned On port in the Pulse patch to the Reset port in the Animation patch.
+Once you've done that, connect the Turned Off port in the Pulse patch to the Reset port in the Animation patch.
 This will reset the animation every time the eyebrows are raised:

 You'll need to do this separately - once for each object over each eye.